 I’m a big fan of hanging baskets!
 They did go out of fashion for a few years or were associated with just older gardeners.
 But they’re back with a bang.

-When you work in a garden centre at this time of year you can always expect the same two questions.
-‘What plants can I put in my hanging basket?’ and the second is ‘How do I keep my baskets watered?’.
+Some common questions we are asked this time of year include; ‘What plants can I put in my hanging basket?’ and ‘How do I keep my baskets watered?’.

-To answer the first question as simply as I can, you can put anythingyou want in a hanging basket!
-Obviously there are a few rule you like to follow such as having taller plants in the center of your basket with trailing plants to the side.
+To answer the first question as simply as I can, you can put anything you want in a hanging basket!
+Obviously there are a few rules you can follow such as having taller plants in the center of your basket with trailing plants to the side.
 But really after this your only limitation is your imagination.